 In a way, Białowieża Forest is Europe’s premier museum of natural history.
 Where in a conventional museum you’d see displays of stuffed animals and fossils.
-In Białowieża Forest you can walk through a living, breathing prehistoric landscape replete with bogs, bison and ancient, gnarly trees.
-Even more, there’s an incredible level of landscape diversity here.
-While civilisation has transformed and simplified most of Europe’s landscapes over the past few thousand years, Białowieża Forest has remained largely intact.
-There are a few landscape features to pay attention to during a visit: these are the hallmarks of an 11,000+ year-old, prehistoric landscape.
+Here you can walk through a prehistoric landscape replete with bogs, bison and ancient trees.
+Moreover, there’s an astonishing level of landscape diversity here.
+While civilisation has transformed and simplified most of Europe’s land area over the past few thousand years, Białowieża Forest has been largely preserved.
+When you visit, pay attention to the following features – these are the hallmarks of an 11,000+ year-old landscape.

 The Orłówka River in Białowieża National Park’s strict reserve